-The term "atomic energy" is defined as all forms of energy released in the course of nuclear fission or nuclear transformation.
-It is helpful if a check mark is made in the margin opposite to the part of the specification which is significant in suggesting that the application be reported.
+When applications are forwarded to Group 220 for consideration of the above requirements, it is helpful if a check mark is made in the margin opposite to the part of the paper which is significant in suggesting that the application be reported.

-To carry out the responsibilities of the Commissioner under the Act, applications must be inspected promptly when received and those which appear to relate to Atomic Energy MUST BE PROMPTLY submitted to Group 220 even though the applications are owned or prosecuted by the United States or, indeed, the Atomic Energy Commission.
 In considering applications under the terms of Rule 14(c), the relation of the subject matter to national security under Sec.
 107.01 is not a significant factor.
-EVEN applications using a wellknown radioactive source for any purpose or which disclose inventions having special relation to atomic energy MUST BE SUBMIT-TED TO Group 220.
+EVEN applications using a well-known radioactive source for any purpose or which disclose inventions having special relation to atomic energy MUST BE SUBMITTED TO Group 220.
 See 706.03(b).
-(Basis: Notice of April 25, 1956.)